minakod/minakod.github.io/essays/cram_release_note6.md

 * Create Study (Tutorial): I adjusted the tutorial page for creating new study session as I updated the actual creating page with input date and time and options for class, start and end time.
-The user can see the exact options that is the same as the actual page.
+The user can see the exact options that are the same as the actual page.
 * User Page (Tutorial): Since there are three pages for the user page, schedule, message and report, I created tutorial pages for each page.
 I also added fake schedule and message so that it would be easier for users to refer to.
 Because there is a tab menu on the user page, the user tutorial page also has the same tab menu and it leads to each section’s tutorial page.
 There is a button to go to the actual page of the tutorial for each page as well.
 It also has a fake notification in the tutorial page.
 * Study Session: I updated the output for the teacher of study sessions.
 It searched the owner (created) of the study session before, but I updated to check the first and last name of the teacher and print the name and its link.